Gottfrid Svartholm: Legal issues

 Court video of Svartholm recount how he started The Pirate Bay.

 The Swedish police first raided The Pirate Bay on 31 May 2006 on suspicion that it operated as a business infringing on copyrights.
 The police confiscated servers and questioned its administrators including Svartholm.
-On 31 January 2008, The Pirate Bay operators – Peter Sunde, Fredrik Neij, Svartholm and Carl Lundström (CEO of The Pirate Bay's former ISP) – were charged with "promoting other people's infringements of copyright laws".
+On 31 January 2008, The Pirate Bay operators – Peter Sunde, Fredrik Neij, Svartholm and Carl Lundström (CEO of The Pirate Bay's former Internet service provider) – were charged with "promoting other people's infringements of copyright laws".
 The trial began on 16 February 2009.
 Svartholm, along with Neij and Lundström, defended Piratebay by arguing that they did not profit from piracy since users were not charged for its services and merely relied on website advertising as their source of revenue.
 On 17 April 2009, Sunde and his co-defendants were found to be guilty of "assisting in making copyright content available" in the Stockholm District Court.
 Each defendant was sentenced to one year in prison and they were ordered to pay damages of 30 million SEK (approximately €3,390,317 or US$4,222,980), to be apportioned among the four defendants.
 The defendants' lawyers have appealed to the Svea Court of Appeal together with a request for a retrial in the district court because of a recent suspicion of bias by judge Tomas Norström.
 Under Swedish law, the verdict is not lawful until all appeals have been processed.

 In April 2009, Svartholm was the subject of an investigation by Swedish prosecutors looking into his role in The Student Bay, a file sharing site specializing in academic texts.
 Svartholm claimed he had no knowledge of the site.
 The site was reported by the Swedish Association for Educational Writers in December 2008 claiming it violated copyright law.

 In October 2009, Stockholm District Court ordered that Svartholm be banned from operating The Pirate Bay, despite the fact that he was not living in Sweden and that The Pirate Bay was no longer located in the country.